Leadership Lessons with… Rhiannon Evans-Young, Founder and Managing Director of Crest Communications

 At the moment, we’re making conscious moves to partner with more climate and carbon technology clients at Crest.
 It’s brilliant to be able to help facilitate positive conversations between innovators and media.

 Helena Ranger: As Principal Consultant leading the Consumer division across PR and Marketing, Helena has played a pivotal role in building high-performing teams for top global communications firms, independent boutique agencies, and in-house teams of major international brands.
 Helena began her recruitment career by specialising in talent acquisition for the hotel and private members’ club industries.
-She is committed to fostering lasting, meaningful relationships with both clients and candidates, always going above and beyond to deliver exceptional results.
-With over a decade of prior experience in Sales and Events for luxury hotels and venues, Helena brings invaluable expertise in client...
+She fosters lasting, meaningful relationships with both clients and candidates, and always goes above and beyond to deliver exceptional results.
+With over a decade of prior experience in Sales and Events for luxury hotels and venues, Helena brings invaluable expertise in client engagement and...

 Related articles